jglobaton10/Visibleinfrastructure/README.md

   **3. Analize the relationship between the GDP and the number of flights in the department of Colombia.**

 <p align="justify">
-For all the three requirements it was implmented an [ETL process](https://github.com/jglobaton10/Visibleinfrastructure/blob/main/ETL.ipynb) that takes the data from a github repository, process it using pyspark and then load into a SQL server database.
+For all the three requirements it was implemented an [ETL process](https://github.com/jglobaton10/Visibleinfrastructure/blob/main/ETL.ipynb) that takes the data from a github repository, process it using pyspark and then load into a SQL server database.
 </p>

 ## Database ER model.